marcomilon/ezphp/README.md

 ### Installation

-Download ezphp.exe to your desktop.
+Download [ezphp.zip](https://github.com/marcomilon/ezphp/releases/download/0.0.1/ezphp.zip) to your desktop.

 ### How it works?